1 Legal and enforcement framework

 6.2 What requirements and restrictions apply to the transfer of data abroad?
 Do these vary depending on the destination?

-- the establishment, exercise or defence of legal claims.
+- the establishment, exercise or defence of a legal claim;

 6.3 What other requirements, restrictions and best practices should be considered when transferring personal data, both within your jurisdiction and abroad?